Each year, Dorval plants approximately one hundred trees along its streets and in its parks. Along the streets, only broad-leaved trees are planted.

-The City of Dorval, in cooperation with GRAME (Groupe de recherche appliquée en macroécologie), also offers its citizens the opportunity to purchase a two-meter tree for only $25 thanks to the program “A Tree for my Neighbourhood”.
+The City of Dorval, n cooperation with the Regroupement des éco-quartiers (REQ) and Société de verdissement du Montréal métropolitain (Soverdi), also offers its citizens the opportunity to purchase a tree for a small fee thanks to the program “A Tree for my Neighbourhood”.
 For more details, click here.

 Any tree located on a private property that presents a risk for public safety in part or in whole because of its bad condition will have to be cut, trimmed or removed within fifteen (15) days of the reception of an officer's notice.
 No work shall be undertaken by City staff on private property, except when a tree has fallen in the street.

 Emerald Ash Borer